-- Incoming students can declare a Psychology major upon entry to CUC.
-During fall of year 3, they apply to officially enter the Psychological Research BAMA program, and they gain access to graduate level courses beginning with the summer before year 4. - To be considered for acceptance into the Psychological Research BAMA program, students must present the following by the end of the third week of the spring semester of their third year. - A completed application for admission - Two letters of recommendation addressing the applicant's potential as a researcher and scholar - All courses for the psychology major except the capstone must be completed or in progress.
-Applicants planning to finish psychology major requirements during the summer months can only be conditionally admitted. - A grade of "B" or above in PSY-4310 Statistics for the Behavioral Sciences and PSY-4320 Research Methods - At least 100 (but no more than 120) semester hours completed or in progress - A cumulative GPA of 3.50 - Participation in at least one faculty led or advised research project, according to guidelines for participation established by the undergraduate psychology department - Exclusions: No student in their 4th year may apply - Once accepted into the Psychological Research BA/MA major, a student must maintain minimum levels of performance in order to remain at graduate status.
-Progress will be assessed every semester, and will be based on the following: - o Grades - Research involvement and productivity - Professional development (including conference attendance and teaching experience) - o Progress on thesis - Specific requirements are described in the Psychological Research BA/MA handbook
+Incoming students can declare a Psychology major upon entry to CUC.
+During fall of year 3, they apply to officially enter the Psychological Research BAMA program, and they gain access to graduate level courses beginning with the summer before year 4.

+To be considered for acceptance into the Psychological Research BA/MA program, students must present the following by the end of the third week of the spring semester of their third year.

+- A completed application for admission - Two letters of recommendation addressing the applicant's potential as a researcher and scholar - All courses for the psychology major except the capstone must be completed or in progress.
+Applicants planning to finish psychology major requirements during the summer months can only be conditionally admitted. - A grade of "B" or above in PSY-4310 Statistics for the Behavioral Sciences and - PSY-4320 Research Methods - At least 100 (but no more than 120) semester hours completed or in progress - A cumulative GPA of 3.50 - Participation in at least one faculty led or advised research project, according to guidelines for participation established by the undergraduate psychology department - Exclusions: No student in their 4th year may apply

+Once accepted into the Psychological Research BA/MA major, a student must maintain minimum levels of performance in order to remain at graduate status.
+Progress will be assessed every semester, and will be based on the following:

+- Grades

+- Research involvement and productivity

+- Professional development (including conference attendance and teaching experience)

+Progress on thesis

-- During year 4, faculty advisor(s) will review the stated requirements after the fall and spring semesters.
+Specific requirements are described in the Psychological Research BA/MA handbook.
+During year 4, faculty advisor(s) will review the stated requirements after the fall and spring semesters.
 If satisfactory progress has not been made, the student will revert back to the undergraduate psychology major.

-- During year 5, faculty advisor(s) will review the stated requirements.
+During year 5, faculty advisor(s) will review the stated requirements.
 If satisfactory progress has not been made, the student's graduation date may be delayed, or the student may not be eligible to continue in the program.

 - College of Arts & Sciences General Education Core (44-45 hours)

 - Electives or minor (36-40 hours)

 - Major coursework (66-69 hours)

 - Required Undergraduate Courses (to be completed in year 1-3) (24-47 hours)

-- o Development
+- Development

 - PSY-4100 Developmental Psych: Life Span OR

 - PSY-4115 Developmental Psych: Adulthood AND one of the following:

 - PSY-4101 Developmental Psych: Infancy/Early Childhood

+- PSY-4101 Development Psych: Infancy and Childhood

 - PSY-4105 Developmental Psych: Middle Childhood

 - PSY-4110 Developmental Psych: Adolescence

-- o Research
+- Research

 - PSY-4310 Statistics for the Behavioral Sciences

 - PSY-4320 Research Methods

-- o Foundation
+- Foundation

-- PSY-4150 Social Psychology
+- PSY-4151 Social Psychology

 - PSY-4502 Neuropsychology

 - PSY-4605 Abnormal Psychology

 - PSY-4610 Theories of Personality

 - PSY-4630 Interface Between Psychology/Christianity

 - Required Graduate Courses (to be completed in years 4-5) (42 hours)

 - Ethics

-- PSY-6XXX Professional Ethics in Research
+- PSY-6XXX Professional Ethics in Research Assessment

-- o Assessment

 - PSY-6025 Assessment Techniques

-- o Research
+- Research

 - PSY-6030 Research in Psychology

 - PSY-6800 Advanced Research in Psychology

 - RES-7605 Quantitative Analysis

 - One additional graduate statistics course chosen in consultation with advisor

 - Capstone Experience

 - PSY-6XXX Proseminar

 - PSY-6900 Thesis

 - Electives (12 hours)

-- NON-COMPLETERS

-- Students who begin taking graduate level courses in the fall of year 4 but opt not to continue must complete all BA requirements for graduation, and must take one of the following courses as their alternate capstone if they intend to graduate with a BA after spring of their fourth year.

-- PSY-4900 Senior Seminar in Psychology

-- PSY-4950 Independent Study in Psychology

-- All 6000 level courses taken during fall of year 4 will count as electives for the BA program.